aldis-ameriks/affordable-kubernetes/readme.md

 > When doing the setup the first time, I missed the `Targets` option and left the default one which needs tags to be set.
 Without thinking, I added some value and afterwards spent a very long time debugging why access to the nodes was not working.

-5. Generate and upload self signed certs for nginx.
+### 5. Generate and upload self signed certs for nginx.
 Note that it's not safe and should not be used in a production environment.
-I did it to simplify the setup.
+I did it to simplify the setup.<a name="section-5"></a>

 Generate certs: `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout self-signed.key -out self-signed.crt`